 The Audit and Performance Audit Committee (APAC) acknowledges the co-operation and assistance by the Makhado Local Municipality for coordinating the activities of the Committee.

 We also acknowledge the commitment of the Accounting Officer in strengthening corporate governance and achieving the unqualified audit opinion with findings.

-The Audit and Performance Audit Committee (APAC) further acknowledges the commitment by the contribution of the Speaker Councilor GT Mukwevho-Mitileni and committees of council.
+The Audit and Performance Audit Committee (APAC) further acknowledges the commitment by the Honorable Mayor Councilor Mboyi M.D in working towards clean administration and the contribution of the Speaker Councilor GT Mukwevho-Mitileni and committees of council.